-- c.
-The CPI must notify the Regional Child Fatality Prevention Specialist of all child fatality review staffings and Multidisciplinary Team Staffings scheduled during the course of the investigation. - 1-8.
+c.
+The CPI must notify the Regional Child Fatality Prevention Specialist of all child fatality review staffings and Multidisciplinary Team Staffings scheduled during the course of the investigation.

+- 1-8.
 Reports to the Medical Examiner.
 Section 39.201(3), F.S., provides: "Any person required to report or investigate cases of suspected child abuse or neglect that has reasonable cause to suspect that a child died as a result of child abuse or neglect shall report his suspicion to the appropriate medical examiner.
 The medical examiner shall accept the report for investigation and shall report his findings, in writing, to the local law enforcement agency, the appropriate state attorney, and the department.
-Autopsy reports maintained by the medical examiner are not subject to the confidentiality requirements provided for in Section 39.202." - 1-9.
+Autopsy reports maintained by the medical examiner are not subject to the confidentiality requirements provided for in s.
+39.202, F.S." - 1-9.
 Public Disclosure of Child Fatalities.
 The CPI must ensure the Regional Child Fatality Prevention Specialist has all information needed for public disclosure.
 Public disclosure will provide the basic facts of all deaths of children from birth through 18 years of age which occur in this state and which are reported to the department's central abuse hotline.
-Disclosure must include (section 39.2022(2)(a-f), F.S.): - a.
+Disclosure must include (s.
+39.2022(2)(a-f), F.S.): - a.
 The date of the child's death. - b.
 Any allegations of the cause of death or the preliminary cause of death, and the verified cause of death, if known. - c.
 The county where the child resided. - d.
 The name of the community-based care lead agency, case management agency, or out-of-home licensing agency involved with the child, family, or licensed caregiver, if applicable. - e.
 Whether the child has been the subject of any prior verified reports to the department's central abuse hotline. - f.
 Whether the child was younger than 5 years of age at the time of his or her death. - 1-10.
-Second Tier Consultation.
-A second tier consultation is mandatory and must follow the requirements in Chapter 65C-29, Florida Administrative Code and CFOP 170-5, Chapter 27. - 1-11.
 Review of Investigative Findings.
 Prior to closure of any fatality investigation, the CPI and Regional Child Fatality Prevention Specialist must discuss the findings and be in agreement.
 If agreement cannot be reached, the investigation must be elevated to the State Child Fatality Specialist and the Regional Family and Community Services Director or designee.
-The Regional Family and Community Services Director or designee will make the final decision regarding findings and investigative closure. - 1-12.
+The Regional Family and Community Services Director or designee will make the final decision regarding findings and investigative closure. - 1-11.
 Investigative Time Period.
-The CPI may extend the standard 60 day closure timeframe required by section 39.301(16)(a-b), F.S., when a medical examiner report has not been received or upon a request by law enforcement during an active criminal investigation.
+The CPI may extend the standard 60-day closure timeframe required by s.
+39.301(16)(a-b), F.S., when a medical examiner report has not been received or upon a request by law enforcement during an active criminal investigation.
 The name of the law enforcement agent requesting the extension must be documented in a FSFN case note. - a.
 The CPI supervisor shall notify the Family and Community Services Director or designee when an investigation will not be closed within 60 days of receipt.
-The Family and Community Services Director will review the circumstances for extending the statutorily required 60 day closure date and approve the extension as appropriate. - b.
-If the investigation remains open over 60 days for any reason, the CPI Supervisor must conduct a monthly consultation and determine if there is additional investigative activities needed based on the current available information.
+The Family and Community Services Director will review the circumstances for extending the statutorily required 60-day closure date and approve the extension as appropriate. - b.
+If the investigation remains open over 60 days for any reason, the CPI Supervisor must conduct a monthly consultation and determine if additional investigative activities are needed based on the current available information.
 This consultation must include, at a minimum, whether the CPI needs to see and/or interview the surviving children again and the status of the law enforcement investigation and medical examiner findings.
 The consultation must be documented using the consultation functionality in FSFN.